pubkey/rxdb/docs-src/docs/rx-database.md

 RxDB works on top of an implementation of the [RxStorage](./rx-storage.md) interface.
 This interface is an abstraction that allows you to use different underlying databases that actually handle the documents.
 Depending on your use case you might use a different `storage` with different tradeoffs in performance, bundle size or supported runtimes.

 There are many `RxStorage` implementations that can be used depending on the JavaScript environment and performance requirements.
-For example you can use the [Dexie RxStorage](./rx-storage-dexie.md) in the browser or use the LokiJS storage with the filesystem adapter in Node.js.
+For example you can use the [Dexie RxStorage](./rx-storage-dexie.md) in the browser or use the [MongoDB RxStorage](./rx-storage-mongodb.md) in Node.js.

 - [List of RxStorage implementations](./rx-storage.md)